Max Mallin QC

 - Max is advising in relation to a potential group action for breach of duty in relation to the FCA’s swaps redress scheme.

-- Over the past few years Max has advised and acted for a large number of companies and individuals with claims against the banks arising out of swap transactions.
+- Over the past few years Max has advised and acted for a large number of companies and individuals with claims against the banks arising out of tax avoidance schemes and swap transactions.

 - Max acts for creditors of a failed investment bank in their claims to recover their investments.

-- Dexia v Comune di Forli: Max acts for the Defendant (an Italian local authority) in this multi-million dollar interest rate swap dispute.
+- Dexia v Comune di Forli.
+Max acted for the Defendant (an Italian local authority) in this multi-million dollar interest rate swap dispute.
 Max has been and is still involved in a number of other such claims.